vonalven/vonalven.github.io/index.md

 %}

-To get more insight, the analysis concentrated, as a first step, on understanding the parameters that influence the most the success of an AirBnb in Amsterdam.
+As a first approach, the analysis concentrated on understanding the parameters that influence the most the success of an AirBnb listing in Amsterdam.
 Focusing on Amsterdam only allowed us to strategically build an efficient framework that would later be applied to other cities, as we hypothesise that some parmeters may have location- dependant importances.
+This city was selected as a reference to develop the analysis workflow as it ranks [_25_] in most visited cities worlwide, and lies in the [_top 10_] most visited european destinations.
+The elevated touristic flux concurrent with the decent amount of AirBnb listings contained in this city's dataset motivated this choice.

+Working with this single city, the construction ofa highly efficient and generalized framework to be applied to all the next sections, reducing the computational cost.

 Choosing Amsterdam was motivated by the fact that it ranks fifth in Europe’s most visited cities (citer source), such that many visitors potentially make use of the plateform, without the dataset being too large and computationally intensive.

 It is most likely for anyone who has ever gone on a touristic trip to develop preferences in terms of housing to some extent, whether it be a price range, the distance to attractions and transportation or the type of accommodation.
 Indeed, it may be expected